THE EARLY YEARS

 Brandon has also become a media personality as a regular guest on 98.7 FM/ESPN-NY Radio and co-host of the YES Network’s “Yankees-Steiner: Memories of the Game” series..
 He is frequently utilized as an expert commentator on sports and marketing on national news networks including CNBC, CNN, MSNBC and ESPN, and in newspapers including The New York Times and The Wall Street Journal.
 He also made several appearances on the MLB TV Network while promoting the MLB Fan Cave.

-Brandon was instrumental in helping to create the Falk College Department of Sport Management at his alma mater, Syracuse University, and is officially designated a Founding Member.
+Brandon was instrumental in helping to create the David B. Falk College of Sport & Human Dynamics at his alma mater, Syracuse University, and is officially designated a Founding Member and Board Chairman.
 He also sits on the Board of Directors for Syracuse Athletics and, through his business speaking events, he supports a Syracuse University scholarship at the Falk College.

 Brandon devotes significant time to, and enthusiastically supports several noteworthy charities - - but he has a special place in his heart for Family Services of Westchester, a not-for-profit organization that helps provide quality social and mental health services to its clients.
 With Brandon’s help, Family Services of Westchester has been able to open two group homes for teenage boys and girls who have no place to call home.